Clicky Skip to Content

 Watch this video to learn the attributes of Regular and Tamari Soy Sauce

 You can also make soy sauce-free at home if you don’t want to try store-bought substitutes.
-In addition to the substitutes below, fish sauce, miso paste, dried shiitake mushrooms, and prune vinegar are also good substitutes for soy sauce.
-Combine beef broth, apple cider vinegar, earthenware molasses, and 1/2 teaspoon fish sauce to make a great soy sauce substitute for a richer flavor.
+In addition to the substitutes below, fish sauce, miso paste, dried shiitake mushrooms, and prune vinegar are good substitutes for soy sauce.

-If you are using this sauce in a recipe that is supposed to be very salty, you may need to add some salt to the dish as it is low in sodium.
-Worcestershire sauce contains about 65 mg of sodium per serving.
 Compared to soy sauce, Worcestershire sauce is spicier and slightly sweeter, though not as sweet as something like coconut or liquid amino acids.
-Worcestershire sauce doesn’t have to be limited to Bloody Marys and steaks, it can also spice up regular roasted vegetables and popcorn by bringing out the flavor.
+The Worcestershire sauce doesn’t have to be limited to Bloody Marys and steaks; it can also spice up regular roasted vegetables and popcorn by bringing out the flavour.

-However, soy sauce itself is not as popular as only about 1.5% of all soy sauces made in Japan qualify as soy sauce.
+However, soy sauce is not as popular as only about 1.5% of all soy sauces made in Japan qualify as soy sauce.
 Plus, it tends to have fewer additives than other fillers, making it a more natural choice than other products on the shelf.
-The main thing that makes soy sauce and these soy sauce substitutes so delicious is salt.
-As far as texture goes, the only place you really notice it is in sauces, marinades or sauces.

-You can also add Worcestershire sauce and balsamic vinegar as a good alternative to tamari.
-Soy sauce, miso paste, liquid amino acids, coconut amino acids, teriyaki, fish sauce, oyster sauce, hoisin sauce, Worcestershire sauce, umeboshi vinegar, monosodium glutamate, and salt are all great substitutes for tamari.
+Worcestershire sauce, umeboshi vinegar, monosodium glutamate, and salt are all great substitutes for tamari.
 Dales dressing is gluten-free but soy-free, used primarily for marinades, but can be used to make your own dipping sauces or on its own.

 How Much Tamari Do I Use Instead of Soy Sauce?